 When we have a prototype ready to use, we do usability tests.
 Based on a scenario, we test the product or service functionality and its ease of use.
 By gathering the insights, we can iterate and make the prototype better and better.
 Once we manage to meet user or customer needs, we can start the implementation.
 However, we could keep improving everything until the cows come home.
 Identifying and understanding customer needs form the basis continuously improving the product or service.

 UX Methods Can Help The Work on Customer Needs

-We have seen the connection between UX and clients needs in the sense of how we can approach them.
+We have seen the connection between UX and clients’ needs in the sense of how we can approach them.
 After understanding customer needs and what types we can talk about, we can learn what questions to answer so we can move forward.
 The term “customer experience” has brought customer needs closer to user experience.
-Understanding this, we could have a deeper insight what methods exactly we can use when working on the needs of customers.
+By understanding this, we could have a deeper insight into what methods exactly we can use when working on the needs of customers.

 Continue learning with UX studio

-As UX/UI designers, we have to overcome the challenges of elderly people with modern technology and analyse their characteristics when designing apps for seniors.
+As UX/UI designers, we have to overcome the challenges of elderly people with modern technology and analyze their characteristics when designing apps for seniors.